mlpack/mlpack/doc/user/matrices.md

 ```

 The following program will load the data file, print information about
-categorical dimensions, then save categorical data back to disk.
+categorical dimensions, and prepare the data for use with an mlpack algorithm
+that supports mixed categorical data.

 ```c++
 // Load data from `mixed_string_data.csv` into `m`.
 Throw an exception on